 We strive to deliver quality products with fantastic customer service.

-Welcome to AquaTechinc, Inc
+Welcome to AquaTechinc NW

-Suppose the electric circuit is completed, as in metal-to-metal contact with the different pipes, the current through the water-electrolyte produces ions at the water-to-metal interference that is destructive of one or both metals.
+Suppose the electric circuit is completed in metal-to-metal contact with the different pipes.
+In that case, the current through the water-electrolyte produces ions at the water-to-metal interference that is destructive to one or both metals.
 In the connection of copper to iron or galvanized, destruction or corrosion of the iron occurs with a substantial buildup of rust (iron oxide) inside the pipe.
-The pipe wall may become corroded entirely through, and the inside passage will become severely restricted.
+The pipe wall may become entirely corroded, and the inside passage will become severely restricted.
 If the outside of the copper-iron pipe connection becomes wet due to condensation, or if the joint is immersed in water, corrosion of the iron will also occur on the outside.

 The mineral content and acidity of the water supply affect the corrosion rate, and both the mineral and the acidity vary in water supplies.
 Hot water is much more active than cold water, and many times a hot water pipe may choke to a trickle of water, yet the cold pipe next to it may be only moderately corroded.
 The corrosion typically occurs in pipes within only 3 or 4 inches of the joint in pipes of 3/4 sizes or more minor.
 If copper tubing is connected directly to a galvanized hot water tank, the entire inside of the tank is likely to corrode, with the zinc proceeding into the iron.
 Many such progressions have been observed.
 Any pinholes or bare spots in glass-lined tanks will corrode rapidly if the copper tubing is connected directly to the tank.